qwacko/coderform/examples/polyglot/README.md

 1. When you run `terraform init`, Terraform downloads the module from GitHub to `.terraform/modules/`
 2. The `file("${path.module}/scripts/nodejs.sh")` function reads these scripts from the local copy
 3. Script contents are embedded into the Terraform plan
-4. Scripts are written to `build/install-runtimes.sh` via `local_file` resource
+4. Script is base64-encoded and passed as `RUNTIME_INSTALL_SCRIPT` build arg
-5. Dockerfile copies and executes the script during image build
+5. Dockerfile decodes and executes the script during image build

 **To get updated runtime installers:**